Instructor: Dr. Miklós ABÉRT

 Prerequisites: basic algebra and basic linear algebra

-Inquiry based mathematics means that the students discover most of the material by themselves, with some help from the teacher and each other.
+Inquiry based mathematics means that the students discover most of the material by themselves, with help from the teacher and each other.
 When it works, the course is more effective (and much more fun) than a traditional class.
 It also strongly enhances presentation skills.

 For a detailed description of what traditional inquiry based learning is, see: